UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 ```

 Notes: In this slide deck, you will see how EDA allows us to identify
-interesting relationships that we want to study closer, suggest
+interesting relationships that we want to study closer, suggest a
 hypothesis to test, assess assumptions of the data, and inform further
 data collection.